Naviden/Introduction-to-XAI/Tools/LIME_examples/How LIME works.md

 # Local Interpretable Model-agnostic Explanations (LIME)

 Local Interpretable Model-agnostic Explanations (LIME) is a technique designed to help us understand the predictions of any machine learning model by approximating the model locally around the prediction.
 LIME is particularly useful for explaining individual predictions of complex, black-box models such as deep neural networks or ensemble methods.
-Here's a detailed breakdown suitable for undergraduate students, including some essential formulas.
+Here's a detailed breakdown, including some essential formulas.

 ## 1. Introduction to LIME